Yan Wang, Assistant Professor, Postharvest Physiology

 Wang, Y. and L.E.
 Long.
 2013.
 Respiration and quality responses of sweet cherries to different atmospheres during cold storage/shipping.
 Postharvest Biol.
 Technol. (in-review)

-Einhorn, T., Y Wang, and J. Turner.
-2013.
-Sweet cherry fruit firmness and postharvest quality of late maturing sweet cherry cultivars are optimized with low rate, single application of Gibberellic Acid (GA3).
-HortScience (in-review)
+Einhorn, T., Y. Wang and J. Turner, 2013.
+Sweet cherry fruit firmness and postharvest quality of late-maturing cultivars are optimized with low rate, single applications of Gibberellic Acid (GA3).
+HortScience 48 (8): 1010-1017.

 Wang, Y. and D. Sugar.
 2013.
 Ripening behavior and quality of modified atmosphere packed 'Doyenne du Comice' pears during cold storage and simulated transit.
 Postharvest Biol.
 Technol 81:51-59